-However, if you have sensitive eyes, you may want to buy FDA-approved saline solution to rinse the lenses before putting them in your eyes.
+However, if you have sensitive eyes, you may want to buy sterile saline solution to rinse your lenses before putting them in your eyes.
 Daily disposable lenses should not be cleaned or disinfected.

-Ask your eye doctor what kind of contact solution and cleaner you need for your lenses.
+Ask your eye care professional what kind of lens solutions and cleaners are best for your lenses.

 How can you store contact lenses without solution?

-You can’t safely store contact lenses without the right contact lens disinfecting solution.
+You can’t safely store soft contact lenses without the right contact lens disinfecting solution.

 If you don’t have solution available, you’ll need to buy some or dispose of your contacts and use a fresh pair next time.

-The only safe way to store contact lenses is in a contact case fully covered by fresh contact lens disinfecting solution.
-You should never store contact lenses in water (neither bottled, distilled nor tap), homemade saline solution, saline nasal spray, eye drops or any other liquid not expressly intended for disinfecting and storing contact lenses.
+The only safe way to store soft contacts is in a contact case fully covered by fresh contact lens disinfecting solution.
+You should never store contact lenses in water (neither bottled, distilled nor tap), homemade saline solution, saline nasal spray, eye drops or any other liquid not intended for disinfecting and storing contact lenses.

-It should go without saying, but most contact lens patient instruction booklets also warn against using saliva (yes, really!) to store your lenses.
-Also, never store your contacts in a drinking glass, a jar or anything other than a clean contact lenses case (which needs to be replaced every three months).
+It should go without saying, but most contact lens patient instruction booklets also warn against using saliva to store your lenses.
+Also, never store your contacts in a drinking glass, a jar, or anything other than a clean contact lenses case (which should be replaced every three months).

 Should you change contact solution every day?

 It’s important to use fresh contact solution every time you disinfect and store your contact lenses.
-Never reuse or “top off” contact solution that’s sitting in your contact case.
+Never reuse or “top off” contact solution that’s already in your contact case.

 If you store your contacts for an extended period of time, be sure to clean and disinfect them with fresh contact solution before putting them in your eyes.